 \subsection{Conductor}

-There are various types of power lines in power systems.
-Especially they are categorized as overhead and underground power lines.
+There are various types of power lines in the T\&D system, but they are essentially categorized as either overhead or underground power lines.
 These two types of lines are present in both transmission and distribution power grids.

-\textbf{Overhead Lines}: Overhead lines are constructed by setting up conductors between poles.
-These poles can be built in any type of terrian and overhead lines are easier to repair damanges when compared to underground lines \cite{LE_C}.
-However, overhead lines are prone to extreme weather conditions due to their direct exposure to weather.
+Overhead lines are constructed by setting up conductors between poles.
+These poles can be built in any type of terrain, and overhead lines are easier to repair than underground lines \cite{LE_C}.
+However, overhead lines are vulnerable to extreme weather conditions because of their direct exposure to weather.

-\textbf{Underground lines}: Underground lines are constructed by laying down the conductors deep below the surface protected by conduits.
-Underground lines are less susceptible to weather but they are three to five times more costly when compared to overhead lines.
+Underground lines are constructed by laying the conductors below the surface, protected by conduits.
+Underground lines are less susceptible to weather, but they are three to five times more costly than overhead lines \cite{NPR_C}.

-\textbf{Impact of Climate Change}: The power lines are made of different conducting materials such as copper, aluminum, and steel.
-The conductors come in different configurations such as single core or multi core.
-Generally the material and structural configuration of conductor selection depends on the expected powerflow, losses, weather impact, etc. It is to be noted that the increase in temperature decreases the conductivity of a conductor irrespective of the material but reduction of conductivity varies for different materials.
-For example, primary material used for power lines are copper, aluminium, and steel.
-Copper is high conductive but expensive, while aluminium is $60$\% of copper's conductivity it is economical \cite{conductor_type_SN}.
+Power lines are made of different conducting materials such as copper and aluminum reinforced with steel cores.
+The conductors come in different configurations such as single core or multicore.
+The material and structural configuration depends on the expected powerflow, losses, weather impact, etc. Copper is highly conductive but expensive; while aluminum is $60$\% of copper's conductivity, it is much more economical \cite{conductor_type_SN}.
+Most power lines today are aluminum wrapped around a steel core \cite{power_possibility_NREL_SN}.
+Note that an increase in temperature decreases the conductivity of a conductor irrespective of the material, but reduction of conductivity varies for different materials.
+There are jumper cables used often to link ends of conductors that have similar properties as conductors but the mechanical joints for the jumper cables often need extra care to ensure their fitment and installation is accurate.

-In early days, copper was used but it is replaced with aluminium or high pure aluminium wrapped around a steel core \cite{power_possibility_NREL_SN}.